elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240118.md

 - Identify the challenges to adopting Linux in aerospace
 - Identify candidate use cases using Linux

-## 2024 Goals
+## Proposed 2024 Goals

-- What goals should we carry over?
-- Shall we includes are ongoing work on:
+- Identify the challenges to adopting Linux in aerospace
+- Identify candidate use cases using Linux
-  - Features Required for Aerospace
+- Continue discussion on Features Required for Aerospace
 - White paper: Survey on State-of-the-Art Open Source Linux-Like Operating Systems in Avionics
+- Increase collaboration, with Subject Matter Experts, with other ELISA working groups, and with groups outside ELISA, such as the Zephyr and Xen communities
+- Recruit additional members

 ---